jrl-umi3218/jrl-mal/README.md

 To compile this package, it is recommended to create a separate build
 directory:

-It is recommended to create a specific directory to install this package.

     mkdir _build
     cd _build
     cmake [OPTIONS] ..